-Also a glacier fed lake, Peyto is the farthest north of the three lakes nearing Jasper National Park.
+Also, a glacier-fed lake, Peyto is the farthest north of the three lakes nearing Jasper National Park.
 While you can only view the lake from above, there are no trails to get down near the lake, it was by far the most stunning of the three.
-Looking down on the deep colored turquoise water with the green trees surrounding, it felt as though Peyto was truly untouched nature.
+Looking down on the deep-colored turquoise water with the green trees surrounding, it felt as though Peyto was truly untouched nature.
 Something close enough we could appreciate, but far enough away that we couldn’t spoil.

-We arrived to Peyto at 0845.
+We arrived at Peyto at 0845.
 There is a small parking lot, with a public restroom available for use.
 If your back is to the parking lot, facing the restroom there is a trail to the left and to the right.
 The trail to the right will lead you on a 10-minute walk to reach the lookout point for Peyto Lake.

-While there was a fair amount of people already at the viewpoint, if you walk further down on the rocks there are less people around.
+While there was a fair amount of people already at the viewpoint, if you walk further down on the rocks there are fewer people around.
 By the time we left at 0915, the parking lot was packed and the lake was starting to get crowded as shuttles brought in droves of people.

 While there were tons of people on the viewing platform, if you walk to the right, down to the rocks below you’ll have more places to take photos without people around.
-Coming before nine, I noticed much less people versus leaving after nine.
+Coming before nine, I noticed many fewer people versus leaving after nine.
 I wore normal clothes to the lake, using the bathroom to change into hiking clothes as we moved on to hike in Jasper National Park.

 As you see the best of Banff can be found in one territory, in one park.
-However if you have the time there is so much more to explore in Alberta outside of Banff National Park.
-It truly is the gem of the rockies and an incredible spot to spend time in.
+However, if you have the time there is so much more to explore in Alberta outside of Banff National Park.
+It truly is the gem of the Rockies and an incredible spot to spend time in.